Keypost Policy Model

 Policy enforcement vs. policy in code

-Agent-side checks and prompt-based safeguards are fragile and easy to bypass.
-Keypost enforces policy centrally, at the network boundary, ensuring consistent behavior across agents, teams, and environments.
+Agent-side checks and prompt-based safeguards are fragile.
+Keypost enforces policy at the network boundary, ensuring consistent behavior across agents, teams, and environments.

 Complete policy schema

 This page describes how policies are evaluated.
-For the full policy schema - including all supported policy types and configuration options - see the documentation.
+For all supported policy types and configuration options, see the policy documentation.